sathomas2/Semantic-Segmentation/README.md

  <p></p>

 ### Overview
-Rathern than VGG-16, I used VGG-19 and the weights trained on ImageNet provided by Udacity in the Deep Learning Foundations Nanodegree.
-My FCNN_model.py uses code provided by that nanodegree to build the network architecture, allowing me to more easily manipulate the original architecture and use useful techniques, such as atrous convolutions instead of max pooling layers.

 In this repository, I will use a variation of a Fully Convolutional Neural Network with a Pyramid Pooling Module that is pre-trained on ImageNet to perform Semantic Segmentation on [KITTI Road Dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) [3] and the [Cityscapes Dataset](https://www.cityscapes-dataset.com/) [2].

 The contents of this repository include: